Akbou: Geography

-Akbou is located in the upper Soummam River valley on the eastern flank of the Djurdjura Mountain.
-It is bounded to the north by Ouzellaguen, east by the Soummam River, which separates it from the commune of Amalou, south-east by the Wadi Sahel, locally called "assif abbas", which separates it from the communes of Ait R'Zine, to the south by Tazmalt, to the west by the municipality of Ighram and north-west by the town of Chellata.
+Akbou is located in the upper Soummam River valley on the eastern flank of the Djurdjura.
+It is bounded to the north by Ouzellaguen, east by the Soummam River, which separates it from the commune of Amalou, south-east by the Sahel River, locally called "assif abbas", which separates it from the communes of Ait R'Zine, to the south by Tazmalt, to the west by the municipality of Ighram and north-west by the town of Chellata.
 It is located at an average altitude of 280 m, and the commune covers an area of 52.18 square kilometers, comprising two distinct areas: the urban area and peripheries on the plain such as the villages Lazib and Colonel Amirouche (ex.
 Riquet).

 Economy

 Akbou plays an important economic role in the region because of its industrial base.
 The valley has attracted much investment and large state enterprises as Alcovel, Mac and Soum Sonaric, Soummam, General Emballage and Ramdy.

 There are two large markets.
 The first is a wholesale market for fruits and vegetables ranked third nationally.
 The second is a market for vehicles and displays an average of 5,000 vehicles every Friday.

 Akbou will benefit from the contribution of the large Tichy Haf Dam located not far from the city.
 Three large reservoirs created are scheduled to meet both the needs of people from industry and agriculture.

 With a municipal budget of almost 700 million dinars, Akbou is a wealthy city that is growing rapidly.